-Nursery nurses provide care and education for children from birth up to eight years old.
+Nursery practitioners provide care and education for children from birth up to five years old.
 They are responsible for planning and supervising play and work activities that help young children learn and develop.
-They work in nursery, play groups, special schools, hospitals and anywhere else in a childcare setting.
-They are also specialized to work with children that have learning difficulties, physical disabilities, or mental health problems.
+They work in a nursery setting, playgroups and schools.

-What does it take to become a nursery nurse?
+What does it take to become a nursery practitioner?

 Warm and caring

 Communicate effectively with children and adults

 Able to work in team